shikaa10/financial-data-pipeline-aashika/README.md

 # Automated Financial Data Pipeline

 ## Overview
-This project is an end-to-end automated data pipeline designed to fetch financial data from Yahoo Finance, process it using PySpark, and store it securely in Azure Data Lake Gen2.
-The pipeline is orchestrated using Jenkins to ensure daily data updates and seamless automation.
-This project is a demonstration of key data engineering concepts, designed for scalability, security, and maintainability.
+This is a personal data engineering project I built to strengthen my skills in data pipelines, big data processing, and cloud integration.
+It automates the process of collecting stock market data, cleaning and transforming it using PySpark, and storing it securely in Azure Data Lake Gen2.
+I wanted to work on a real-world use case where automation, scalability, and security all come together — and the stock market provided the perfect dataset for it.

+## Why I built this
+As part of my journey in AI/ML and data engineering, I wanted to:
+Learn how to design and implement an end-to-end ETL pipeline.
+Get hands-on experience with PySpark for large-scale data transformation.
+Integrate with Azure to understand cloud storage and access control.
+Automate workflows using Jenkins for real-time scheduling.
+This project gave me the opportunity to combine Python, big data frameworks, and cloud technologies in a practical way.

 ## Features

-* **Daily Data Ingestion:** Automatically fetch stock market data using the Yahoo Finance API.
+Automated Data Ingestion – Fetches daily stock data from Yahoo Finance.
-* **Data Transformation:** Clean and process the data using PySpark to ensure high-quality outputs.
-* **Cloud Storage:** Store both raw and processed data in Azure Data Lake Gen2 with a well-structured hierarchy.
-* **Pipeline Automation:** Orchestrate the pipeline with Jenkins for hands-free operation.
-* **Secure Design:** Employ RBAC policies and securely manage credentials using Azure Key Vault and Jenkins.
+Data Transformation with PySpark – Cleans, structures, and optimizes data.
+Cloud Storage with Azure Data Lake Gen2 – Organizes raw and processed data securely.
+Secure Credentials Management – Uses Azure Key Vault and RBAC for access control.
+Jenkins Orchestration – Fully automated daily data refresh.

 ## Future Enhancements
-* **Data Visualization**
-* **Advanced Metrics**
+Add interactive dashboards for visualizing stock trends.
+Include advanced financial metrics and KPIs.
+Support real-time streaming from live stock APIs.
+Implement alert notifications for significant stock movements.

 ## Technologies Used